v4lerio/wpPluginsExplorer/README.md

 - [ ] Color coded output
 - [ ] Stats/Summary only (no list of issues)
 - [ ] Refactor code and comments
+- [ ] Convert to Python3
+- [ ] Improve regex and class identification

 ### Pull Requests (PR)